 How Terrorist Use Internet For Terrorism

-The early known case of Internet Terrorism was usage of cryptography for transmission of messages by some terrorist groups.
-Their language symbols look like pieces of art and they used it actively for transmission of messages coded as images.
-It was shocking when one of my Arabic friends back there in North India gave me a CD containing some of the Middle East languages symbols.
+The early known case of Internet Terrorism was the usage of cryptography for the transmission of messages by some terrorist groups.
+Their language symbols look like pieces of art and they used them actively for the transmission of messages coded as images.
+It was shocking when one of my Arabic friends back there in North India gave me a CD containing some of the Middle East language symbols.
 He even showed me how to put up symbols artistically to produce an impression that a particular file is just a digital image.

 Internet Explosives – Email Bombs; Logic Bombs; and ZIP Bombs

 Leaving the second aspect of Internet Terror to the authorities, let us talk more about the first aspect – the one being used by malicious users to target websites, company databases whether on personal servers or on the cloud, email systems, and sometimes an entire network – or rather, the Intranet of different organizations.

 DDoS (Distributed Denial of Service) is one of the most common methods that are practiced using one or more of the following techniques.
 This list is not comprehensive; it contains only the elements that I know and found important enough to let you know about it.
 In fact, you might already know some or all of these:

 - Email Bombs – Used to bring down websites and email servers

 - Logic Bombs – Used to trigger off actions that can lead to damaging databases; wiping off hard disks, etc – In other words, this method is mostly used to destroy data completely or partially to make it irrecoverable